wildarch/jepsen.rqlite/doc/blog.md

 We are happy to report that with strong read consistency enabled, Rqlite passed all our tests with flying colours.
-This is not a proof that rqlite provides linearizability, as it may violate those requirements in situations we have not tested here, but the fact that we found no violations is a step towards that proof.
-It shows that even in the presence of faults, rqlite provides linearizability in many cases.
+This is not a proof that rqlite provides linearizability, as it may violate those requirements in situations we have not tested here.
 Even though this is not explicitly documented, rqlite also appears to respect client order in the processing of transactions, as this is one of the assumptions required for the sequential test to pass.
 One thing we have observed is that with nemeses enabled, rqlite struggles to maintain acceptable tail latency.
-The graph below shows the throughput of the cluster during the register test, with a partitioning nemesis enabled:
+The graph below shows the throughput of the cluster during the register test, with a partitioning nemesis enabled.

 ![](register_rate.png)

 Based on this graph, it appears rqlite achieves up to 40 transactions per second, which considerably less than the 50Hz at which our tests send transactions.
-The reason for this appears to be that a few transactions take extremely long, as shown in the graph below:
+The reason for this appears to be that a few transactions take extremely long, as shown in the graph below.

 ![](register_latency.png)